-Yesterday morning, I did a little TurboFire workout: 25 minute HIIT and 10 minute Abs DVD.
+For this post, I’m going to focus different ways to crunch, which was inspired by my workout yesterday morning.
+I did a little TurboFire workout: 25 minute HIIT and 10 minute Abs DVD.

 It was my first time doing the abs DVD and I am SORE today.
-My abs are still very weak, so it felt nice to give them a good workout.
+My abs are still very weak from pregnancy, so it felt nice to give them a good workout.
 I loved the combo of moves Chalene put together, but was kind of bummed with the lack of lower leg lifts and planks (which are much more functional than crunches).
 We did a lot of crunches and it helped me to remember some of my old forgotten favorites.

 Here are 10 different types of crunches if you’d like to add a little zing in your abs routine:

 10 Crunches to Add to Your Ab Workout